Taumarunui

+Name

-The name Taumarunui is reported to be the dying words of the Māori chief Pehi Turoa – taumaru meaning screen and nui big, literally translated as Big Screen, being built to shelter him from the sun, or more commonly known to mean – "The place of big shelter".
-There are also references to Taumarunui being known as large sheltered location for growing kumara.
+The name Taumarunui is reported to be the dying words of the Māori chief Te Peehi Turoa – taumaru meaning screen and nui big, literally translated as Big Screen, being built to shelter him from the sun, or more commonly known to mean – "The place of big shelter".
+There are also references to Taumarunui being known as a large sheltered location for growing kūmara.